NLCR/CZIDLO/README.md

 ### Prerequisites ###

 - PostgreSQL database in version 8 or higher.
-- Apache Tomcat in version 6 and higher.
+- Apache Tomcat in version 6 or higher.
 Possibly other servlet container, but that has not been tested.
 - It is recommended to also use Apache HTTP Server as frontend for Tomcat.
 This is typical solution for production deployment.

-This archive should contain these files:
+This archive should contain following files:
 - `README.TXT` - this file
 - `web.war` - web interface module
 - `api.war` - API module
 - `oaiPmhProvider.war` - OAI-PMH provider module
 - `processDataServer.war` - application to access logs and outputs of processes
-- `initDatabase_4.2.2.sql` - sql script for intializing the database (only the core database, does NOT include database for processes and OAI Adapter xsl transformations)
+- `initDatabase_4.3.sql` - sql script the database initialization (only the core database, does NOT include database for processes and OAI Adapter xsl transformations)

 - `updateDatabase-2.0-2.2_to_2.3-3.0.sql` - sql script for upgrading core database (from CZIDLO versions 2.0, 2.1 or 2.2 to versions 2.3, 2.4 or 3.0)
 - `updateDatabase-2.3-3.0_to_4.1.sql` - sql script for upgrading core database (from versions 2.3, 2.4 or 3.0 to version 4.1)
 - `updateDatabase_4.1_to_4.2.2.sql` - sql script for updating core database (from version 4.1 to version 4.2.2).
+- `databaseUpgrader-4.2.2.jar` - java program that replaces plaintext passwords with their encrypted form.
+- `updateDatabase_4.2.2_to_4.3.sql` - sql script for updating core database (from version 4.2.2 to version 4.3).
 It is NOT sufficient only to run this script to update database.
 Complete database upgrade is described below.
-- `databaseUpgrader-4.2.2.jar` - java program that replaces plaintext passwords with their encrypted form.

 ### Process ###

-1. Provided you have database installed and properly configured, you should first run the `initDatabase_4.2.2.sql` (e. g. by psql) in order to create tables, sequences and indexes.
+1. Provided you have database installed and properly configured, you should first run the `initDatabase_4.3.sql` (e. g. by psql) in order to create tables, sequences and indexes.

    Script also creates one administrator account (admin:admin).
 Since it is not possible yet to change user password, it is very important that this account is removed immediatelly after another administrator account (with publicly unknown password) is created.

 2. Next step is installation of the four web applications.
 That is done simply by copying `web.war`, `api.war`, `oaiPmhProvider.war` and `processDataServer.war` into `$TOMCAT_HOME/webapps`.
    Applications are independent so you can choose from multiple deployment options.
 For example:

    - `web.war` + `processDataServer.war` + `api.war` - if OAI-PMH functionality is not desired
    - `api.war` + `processDataServer.war` only - if only resolving and importing records through API is required
    - each module in different Tomcat (possibly different machines) - for better scalability

-3. Each of the modules must be connected to single database, that has been set and configured in step 1.
+3. All the applications must be connected to shared database, that has been set and configured in step 1.

    The database connection pool is looked-up by JNDI.
 So this resource must be defined in either: